XGR Chain — Network Upgrade & Hardfork Process

 - affected RPC methods behave as expected

-- staking/validator behavior matches release expectations, if applicable
+- staking and validator behavior matches release expectations, if applicable

 Post-activation validation must include both consensus nodes and infrastructure nodes.